How to Remove Viruses & Malware From iPhone & iPad in 2024

 First, download a trustworthy iOS security app.
 These apps can monitor Wi-Fi networks for security breaches, block phishing links, notify you about software updates, trigger remote alarms and device tracking, and even protect your browsing data with secure VPNs.

 Next, your wireless network and IoT (internet of things) devices need to be protected with strong passwords.
-Dashlane is an excellent password manager that can securely generate, encrypt, and store strong passwords for your online accounts, home network, and IoT devices.
+1Password is an excellent password manager that can securely generate, encrypt, and store strong passwords for your online accounts, home network, and IoT devices.

 Be extremely cautious about the applications you download from the App Store.
 Bad programs like fleeceware, data harvesting apps, and other malicious apps can get past Apple’s safeguards and onto the App Store.